Yorkshire Post owner enjoys rising newspaper sales despite media ‘decline’

 It said it needs to “change with the times” and adapt to an increasingly digital world.

-National World, which owns a swathe of regional publications also including the Express & Star and Lancashire Post, said it is moving closer to automating the publication of its weekly titles.
+National World, which owns a series of regional publications also including the Express & Star and Lancashire Post, said it is moving closer to automating the publication of its weekly titles.

 “Our transition towards full automation of content production processes has accelerated in the first half,” said chairman David Montgomery.